Fuyukai/antiskill/README.rst

 - Window manager/compositor: ``gui-wm/labwc``.
 May switch to something else in the future.
 - Terminal: ``gui-apps/foot`` via ``foot-server``.
 - Shell: ``app-shells/fish``.
 Might consider ``nushell`` at some point too.
+- Shell history: ``app-shells/atuin``, with daemon enabled as a systemd socket activation unit

 Theming
 ~~~~~~~